GSAPP-CDP/Smorgasbord/src/content/modules/15-intro-qgis/156-aerial-imagery.md

 slug: aerial
 authors:
  - "Dare Brawley"
+ - "Adam Vosburgh"
 ---
 # Satellite Grids & Google Static Maps API

+These next two tutorials will go outside of the QGIS interface to produce visualizations and work with spatial data in favor of work with some python scripts.
+If this is your first introduction to programming, don't worry, this is fairly copy paste, and it is ok if you do not understand everything that is going on.

 This is a brief guide to using the Google Static Maps API (Application Programming Interface).
 In it we provide an example python script that allows you to download satellite/aerial imagery through the [Google Static Maps API](https://developers.google.com/maps/documentation/maps-static/dev-guide).